Five Must-Watch Films on Indigenous Cultures

 “A look inside Alaska Native villages fighting for survival against climate change.
 With the Howard Center at ASU, FRONTLINE examines why communities are relocating and why they’re struggling to preserve their traditions.”

-2. “Klamath: After the Dams” – Tending the Wild
+2. “Klamath: After the Dams” – Oregon Field Guide

 “The Klamath River now flows free for hundreds of miles from Southern Oregon to the ocean.
 But after the largest dam removal project in the U.S., challenges remain.
 Water shortages in the upper basin fuel toxic bacteria, disease outbreaks and conflicts over endangered fish as salmon swim upstream for the first time in a century.”